 Marvel: Avengers S.T.A.T.I.O.N provides fans with interactive brand building experience

 There are Marvel branded items for sale but the goal of the project is not to shift T-shirts and mugs.
-It is about delivering an experience to fans and bringing the brand to life.
+It is about delivering an in-person experience to fans and bringing the brand to life.

 The Avengers S.T.A.T.I.O.N. is a great example of retailtainment and experiential retail in action.
 Visitors are fully immersed in the fictional world they adore, further cementing their affiliation and love for the Marvel brand.

 For a brand as strong and iconic as Marvel, it would be easy to sit back and take popularity for granted.
 However, through the use of retailtainment they are continuing to delight their customers beyond the screen.

 Farfetch: Creating a retail experience of the future

 Image via Bloomberg

 Farfetch is as an e-commerce portal for luxury boutiques.
 It’s successfully positioned itself as a technology provider for brands; combining technology and fashion to provide unique in-store experiences.